-The Fund is required to post collateral to assure its performance to the currency instrument counterparties.
+When writing options, the Fund is required to post collateral to assure its performance to the option buyer.
 The Fund will hold cash and cash-like instruments or high-quality short term fixed income securities (collectively, "Collateral").
-The Collateral may consist of (i) U.S. Government securities, such as bills, notes and bonds issued by the U.S. Treasury; (ii) money market funds; (iii) fixed income ETFs; and/or (iv) corporate debt securities, such as commercial paper and other short-term unsecured promissory notes issued by companies that are rated investment grade or of comparable quality.
-The adviser considers an unrated security to be of comparable quality to a security rated investment grade if it believes it has a similar low risk of default.
-The Fund anticipates the majority of the Fund's assets will be pledged as Collateral and the remainder of the portfolio will also be composed of Collateral.
+The Collateral may consist of (1) U.S. Government securities, such as bills, notes and bonds issued by the U.S. Treasury; (2) money market funds; (3) fixed income ETFs; and/or (4) corporate debt securities, such as commercial paper and other short-term unsecured promissory notes issued by companies that are rated investment grade or of comparable quality.
+The Adviser considers an unrated security to be of comparable quality to a security rated investment grade if it believes it has a similar low risk of default.

 The Fund is classified as a "non-diversified" investment company under the Investment Company Act of 1940, as amended, which means that the Fund may invest a higher percentage of its assets in a fewer number of issuers than is permissible for a "diversified" Fund.
-Under normal circumstances, the Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in investments that provide economic exposure to currencies.